modelscope/ReMe/cookbook/bfcl/quickstart.md

 ### 4. Run Experiments on Validation Set

-Run you can compare agent performance on the validation set with experience (`use_experience=True`) and without experience:
+Run you can compare agent performance on the validation set with task memory (`use_memory=True`) and without task memory:

 ```bash
 # remember to change the configuration options, e.g., `data_path=./data/multiturn_data_base_val.jsonl`